 Wyeside Consulting Ltd supplies the services of William Wilson as a Barrister, environmental and energy lawyer and consultant, in areas including environmental and energy law; legislative drafting and regulatory development; and the impacts of Brexit.

 William Wilson is an expert environmental and energy lawyer, with 25 years experience, in government, consultancy and private practice, of preparing, negotiating and drafting primary, secondary, regional and international legislation, working across government with multiple stakeholders.
-He worked for 9 years in the UK Government Legal Service at the Department of the Environment/DETR/Defra, and for 15 years helped to build up the environmental and energy law practice of a major UK law firm.
+He worked for the UK Government Legal Service at the Department of the Environment/DETR/Defra, and helped to build up the environmental and energy law practice of a major UK law firm.

 William Wilson welcomes the chance to work with other experts and different disciplines, and for international legislative development has found that collaboration with local experts is key to delivering legislation that works for clients.

-William Wilson is a member of the International Nuclear Law Association, the UK Environmental Law Association, the Bar Association for Commerce, Finance and Industry.
+William Wilson is a member of the International Nuclear Law Association, the UK Environmental Law Association, Finance and Industry.

 Guest Lecturer in Nuclear Law, Queen Mary University, London LLM